Skip to content

 1 Harvesters

-Real-time monitoring of Harvesters across multiple hosts analyzes the availability, status, and profitability of different Harvesters in detail, enhancing Chia users' control over their Harvesters.
+Perform real-time monitoring of Harvesters across multiple hosts, analyzing in detail the availability, status, and profits of different Harvesters, continuously enhancing Chia users' control over Harvesters.

 image.png